MilindaBand/ng-test/deployments/network/README.md

 # Main test --> question 6

-We can use Multus CNI to allow pods to connect to a secondary network interface without requiring a load balancer
+Multus CNI can be used to allow pods to connect to a secondary network interface without requiring a load balancer.

-## We can use below steps to implement and attach to pods as secondary CNI
+## The following steps can be used to implement and attach a secondary CNI to pods.

 1. Install Multus deamonset